Colder-side/Allen-Video-Playback-Speed-Control/README.md

-# Allen Auto Video Speed 2x
+# Allen Auto Video Speed 2x [Project Made Entirely Using Gemini 2.5]

 A Chrome extension that automatically sets Allen.in videos to 2x speed and adds a floating toggle button to control it.
 Meant to save time and sanity when watching lectures.